eduarte/Challenge1/README.md

 # Challenge1

+*Instructions:*
+1. Run `python3 -m venv env` to install the environment
+2. Execute `python3 challenge1.py`
-In order to run this project, execute python3 challenge1.py It will prompt for a file with string
+3. It will prompt for a file with string
-Provide a file with strings
+4. Provide a file with strings, e.g `file.txt`
-Then it will print the largest word
+5. Then it will print the largest word
-And the largest word reversed
+6. And the largest word reversed